juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 typealias PiedPiperResultsViewController = Any<CustomTableViewController, PiedPiperListViewController, PiedPiperDecompressorDelegate>
 ```

+However, recursive (self-referential) nested typealiases are not allowed.

 Any `Any<...>` containing nested `Any<...>`s can be conceptually 'flattened' and written as an equivalent `Any<...>` containing no nested `Any<...>` requirements.
 The two representations are exactly interchangeable.

 ### `where` clause